HousedHorse/3004-final/notes.md

 ## Software development life cycle model

-- Software Development Life Cycle Process:
+- Software Life Cycle Process:
     - An approach to performing system development activities.
     - Goals and activities will remain the same between each different process
     - But the order and focus of each activity will be different.